 - Refers especially to status, rights, and opportunities.

-Lack of injustice or fairness
+Lack of justice or fairness

 - Refers to unfair, avoidable differences arising from poor governance, corruption, or cultural exclusion.

 Able to be changed in size or scale.